 Concussions are a type of traumatic brain injury and occur when your brain moves forcefully and suddenly in your skull.
-Our emergency doctors can diagnose and provide personalized treatment for concussions on the Central Coast.
+Our emergency doctors can diagnose and provide personalized treatment for concussions.

 Your specific concussion symptoms and the results of your physical exam provide your doctor with important details about your head injury.
 Your doctor may also use imaging, including a CT or MRI scan, to diagnose your concussion.